Mukarillo/IBM-CognitiveReader/README.md

 ### Gathering news

-As soon as the application start, news will show up.
+As soon as the application start, news panels will show up.
 You can at any time click the Chat Button at the upper corner and use the microphone or write to request news about the subject that you want.

 ### Rearanging the news panels

 You can drag them around and pinch to scale them.
-Also, there is a button in the bottom left corner that rearange the news in a Line format and Cloud format.
+Also, there is a button in the bottom left corner that rearange the news panels in a Line format and Cloud format.

 ### Interacting with news